mongodb/mongo-c-driver/docs/source/sphinx/source/bson.rst

 * BSON_ALREADY_FINISHED

-The most important of these is ``BSON_NOT_UTF8`` because the BSON object cannot be used with MongoDB if it is not valid UTF8.
+The most important of these is ``BSON_NOT_UTF8`` because the BSON objects cannot be used with MongoDB if they're not valid UTF8.

 To keep your code clean, you may want to check for BSON_OK only when calling ``bson_finish()``.
 If the object is not valid, it will not be